pedrodaou/receivable-credit-engine/README.md

   A domain service responsible for deciding whether a credit request should be approved based on business rules.

+- **CreditRequest**
+  Represents a company's credit request, containing:
+  - the requested loan amount
+  - the associated receivable portfolio
+  - the current credit status

+  A credit request starts in the PENDING state and transitions to either APPROVED or REJECTED after evaluation.

+- **CreditStatus**
+  Represents the lifecycle of a credit request:
+  - APPROVED
+  - REJECTED
+  - PENDING

+- **CreditApprovalService**

+  A domain service responsible for evaluating a credit request and updating its status based on business rules.
+  This service contains no infrastructure logic, only domain validation and decision-making.

 ---

 ## Business Rules